requests-cache/requests-cache/docs/user_guide/backends/mongodb.md

 ```

 ## Viewing Responses
+By default, responses are only partially serialized so they can be saved as plain MongoDB documents.
-Unlike most of the other backends, response data can be easily viewed via the
+Response data can be easily viewed via the
 [MongoDB shell](https://www.mongodb.com/docs/mongodb-shell/#mongodb-binary-bin.mongosh),
 [Compass](https://www.mongodb.com/products/compass), or any other interface for MongoDB.
-This is
-possible because its internal document format ([BSON](https://www.mongodb.com/json-and-bson))
-supports all the types needed to store a response as a plain document rather than a fully serialized
-blob.

 Here is an example response viewed in
 [MongoDB for VSCode](https://code.visualstudio.com/docs/azure/mongodb):

 :::{admonition} Screenshot
 :class: toggle
 ```{image} ../../_static/mongodb_vscode.png
 ```
 :::